yonkov/nasio-blocks/readme.txt

 ### Icon Block

-Display svg icons from the WordPress [Icons Library](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-icons/).
+Display svg icons from the WordPress [Icons Library](https://developer.wordpress.org/block-editor/reference-guides/packages/packages-icons/) or upload custom svg icons.
 Allow users to add beautiful and scalable svg icons on their website without excessive font libraries - only the specified icons are loaded on the frontend.

-* Different font size, color and background color.
+* Different font size, color and background color
 * Different spacing options
+* Option to add custom svg icons

-### Accordeon
+### Accordeon Block

-Display an FAQ-style section in the form of expandable/collabsible accordeons.
+Display an FAQ-style section in the form of expandable/collabsible dropdowns.

 * Show a default Open Item
 * Change header background and text color